-With social media and online content being such a widely used outlet for photographers to showcase their images, it is important to protect your images the best you can to prevent them from being claimed by other photographers.
+With social media and online content being such widely used outlets for photographers to showcase their images, it is more important than ever to protect them the best you can to prevent them from being claimed by other photographers.

 Should you watermark your images?
-Although it’s not a guaranteed way to prevent image theft from happening, adding a watermark with your logo or just a simple text to your images to show ownership and help with brank marketing is a great start.
+Although it’s not guaranteed to prevent image theft, adding a watermark with your logo or just some simple text to your photos to show ownership (and brand marketing) is a great start.

-To help you do this, I put together this step-by-step tutorial to show you 3 different ways to create and add a watermark in Photoshop.
+To help you do this, I put together this step-by-step tutorial to show you three different ways to create and add a watermark in Photoshop.

 Adding a Text Watermark to an Image